kauefraga/kauefraga/README.md

   ~ ✨ Hii!
 My name is <a href='https://github.com/kauefraga'>Kauê</a> and i am Backend Developer ✨ ~
 </h1>

 ### 💫 About me

 - 🔭 I’m currently self-taught
-- 🌱 I’m learning: [Go](https://go.dev), tests, good practices and so on...
+- 🌱 I’m learning: mastering [Typescript](https://www.typescriptlang.org), tests, good practices and so on...
 - 😐 I have a **love/hate** relationship with Programming
 - ⚡ Fun fact: i prefer milk coffee than tradicional
 - ☕ Hobbies:
   - Automations with **Python**, CLIs with **Node/Go**
   - Play Osu!, Rocket League, Warframe...
-  - Try to install any distro (The last ones were arch, manjaro, kubuntu...)
+  - Try to install any distro (The last ones were archcraft, arch, manjaro, kubuntu...)
+  - Trying to put something out of the box

 <!-- Start repos section -->
 <details>